-This meter displays the odometer and two trip meters.
+This meter displays the odometer and two trip meters when the ignition switch is on.

 - 1. Odometer-Shows the total distance the vehicle has been driven. - Two trip meters-Show two different distances independently driven since the last time each trip meter was set to zero.